 Like juvenile curfew laws, often a city's business curfew law will remain on the books but be enforced only periodically, usually as a law enforcement response to an increased incidence of local crime and violence.

 When cities struggle with public outcry over civil rights issues or natural disasters, they often pass and enforce curfew laws.
-If you want to know whether these laws apply to you, or if you've been charged with a crime, an experienced criminal defense attorney can offer guidance on your situation and explain your defenses.
-Before you appear in court, you should seek out a free case evaluation with a criminal defense attorney.
+If you want to know whether these laws apply to you, or if you've been charged with a crime, you should contact an experienced criminal defense attorney who can offer guidance on your situation and explain your defenses.